 Nearly 97 percent of consumers search for products online before making a purchase.
 But for your products to be easily visible to your customers, your store needs to be optimized through a process called SEO.

-A good SEO checklist will optimise your content and ensure that your customers find you, as well as stick around for long because your website is not slow.
+A good SEO checklist will optimise your content and ensure that your customers find your store and stick around it for long because of how fast your website is.
 This will drive organic traffic directly to your store leading to more conversions.

 Despite this, both platforms respond differently to different components of SEO.
 The following highlights how the two platforms perform in terms of SEO: